basmaashouur/full-stack-udacity/project6/README.md

 cd project4
 sudo git clone https://github.com/basmaashouur/project4.git project4
 ```

+## Configure the Catalog app
+- Change `app.py` to `__init__.py`
+-  Provide the full path (or location) to all the files, instead of just the filename

+## Configure Google OAuth
+- Add the public IP address of your server to the “Authorized javascript origins”
+- Add the public IP address to the client secrets JSON file

 ## Configure the web application to connect to the PostgreSQL database instead of a SQLite database
  ```